 Likewise, a reasonably careful consumer might buy a box of Golden Coffee Filters under the impression that they come from the same company as Golden Coffee.
 Again, this likelihood of confusion constitutes a conflict.

 Reasonable likelihood of confusion is very difficult to determine.
-The USPTO offers some guidance in preventing confusion.
+The USPTO offers some guidance on likelihood of confusion and preventing confusion.

 Likelihood of confusion applies to: